manit77/task-node/README.md

 # Task Node

 JavaScript library for executing tasks in a tree structure.
-Create a nested tree heirarchy of functions to execute synchronously or asynchronously, after each task exeute a finalizing function.
+Create a hierarchy of functions to execute synchronously or asynchronously.
+After each task execute a finalizing function.

+Useful for a webpage with multiple functions that need to fire in sequence.
+Where the functions are async functions, promises, or Observables.

 ## Example: